 411. Development of Library Collections.
 3 hrs.
 Philosophy and principles governing the selection and procurement of all types of library materials, including the use of selection aids and bibliographic sources for developing both print and non-print collections; this is writing intensive course.

-415. Public Libraries.
+415. Rural and Small Libraries.
 3 hrs.
-An overview of the history and principles of management of American public libraries.
+An overview of management principles of rural and small public libraries.

 416. Technology in the School Library.
 3 hrs.
 A survey of technology utilized in elementary and secondary school libraries.